kcjengr/probe_basic/docs_src/source/quick_start.rst

     - Linuxcnc 2.9 or higher
     - xfce4 desktop environment (should be selected during installation of Debian 12 ISO)
     - OpenGL 1.50 or Later graphics support
-    - Hiyapyco 0.5.1-1 or Later (installed from .deb below)
-    - QtPyVCP (installed from .deb below)

 **If you have not already installed linuxcnc from apt, use the following line in main terminal:**